ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 Server
 ======

 Running `TouchTerrain_app.py` starts a server module (service) which will be run inside Apache.
 Modify the ansiable script to set up the server.
-The server creates a webpage, through which theuser inputs the area selection and print parameters.
+The server creates a webpage, through which the user inputs the area selection and print parameters.

 The server requires that the file `config.py` be edited to appropriate values.The server also requires oauth authentication to run with Earth Engine.
 You will need to obtain a private key (`.pem`) file and edit `config.py` to point to it.